 Agree in advance how you’ll handle leave, sick leave, public holidays, attending meetings, and similar items in advance.

 For freelancers and non-contract employees, this can be even trickier.
 Working through a platform like Upwork can give you some protection as a freelancer.
 However, you need to think through the risks and communicate well with your clients.

 You will need to show a contract to demonstrate that your employer is overseas for some remote work visas.

 If you live overseas for a long period, you may lose your residency status in your home country.
 This could mean that you are not entitled to state benefits while you are away and for a period when you return.
 This can include social security and pensions.

 On the other hand, some host countries require long-term residents to subscribe to their own legally mandated benefits.
 You may have to pay for these in addition to the payments you make for your benefits back home.

 In almost every country, foreigners need specific permits to work there.
 Working on the wrong kind of visa poses serious legal implications for both you and your employer.
 Both you and your employer could be fined, or you could face deportation for violating immigration laws.

 If your employer sends you overseas for work, the company will usually advise you on the correct visa, or assist in the process.
 But as a remote worker, that responsibility falls to you.

-You need to be sure you have the correct visa or residency permit for whatever activity you are undertaking.
+You must be sure you have the correct visa or residency permit for whatever activity you undertake.

 The Future of Remote Working After COVID-19